 Fire Mage Talents

 This section of the Fire Mage guide provides an overview of all talents, information on which talents work well in different situations, and popular builds in Wowhead's talent calculator.
 Updated for the latest patch.
-This guide is written by Malon who raids with <Omen> on Emerald Dream EU; his lifelong ambition is to have the Warlock class renamed to 'Fuzzy Cuddlebears'.
+This guide is written and maintained by Malon, who raids with <Omen> on Emerald Dream EU; his lifelong ambition is to have the Warlock class renamed to 'Fuzzy Cuddlebears'.
 Find him on

 Rotation & Abilities